aloisdeniel/aloisdeniel.github.io/_posts/2018-06-30-figma-to-flutter.md

 ## Still very experimental

-Several things are still missing from my implementation :
+Several things are still missing from my implementation (stay tuned for new features) :

-* **Angular and diamond gradients** : only linear and radial gradient are supported
+* **Angular and diamond gradients** : only linear and radial gradients are supported
 * **Text supports only solid fills** : it is not possible to have text filled with effects.
 * **Theme - colors and text styles** : an `InheritedWidget` will be generated to be able to update colors and styles globally.
 * **Images** : I plan to add image support with possibility to override source from code
 * **Only "Pass Through" blend mode**
+* **Only "Drop Shadow" effect**
 * **Maybe more... :)**

 Unfortunately Figma doesn't cover everything that is needed for modern dynamic layouts and I hope that they will add it :